Monomial stability of Frobenius images: Preliminaries and definitions

-We summarize the definition of representation stability introduced by Church, Ellenburg, and Farb in \cite{FI-module}.
+We summarize the definition of representation stability introduced by Church, Ellenberg, and Farb in \cite{FI-module}.
 Let $\textbf{FI}$ be the category of finite sets with injections as morphisms.
 An \textbf{FI}-module is a functor, $F$, from \textbf{FI} to the category of $\C$-modules, $\textbf{Mod}_\C$.
+Throughout the paper, we will work with the field $\C$, although it may be replaced by any characteristic 0 field.
 Letting $[n]=\{1,\hdots,n\}$ and $\iota_n:[n]\rightarrow [n+1]$ the injection mapping $i$ to $i$, we can set $V_n=F([n])$ and $\phi_n=F(\iota_n)$.
 Then $F$ induces an $S_n$-module structure on $V_n$ by considering bijections on $[n]$ and furthermore we get a sequence